 An avid swimmer growing up, Mike Radford competed at the Junior National Level, and was a four-year letter winner and Senior Captain of the North Cobb High School swim team.
 After graduating from high school and ostensibly leaving swimming behind him, Mike moved to Athens in 2011 to attend UGA.
 That led him to apply for a job with ABSC, where he was hired and assigned to assist long time Developmental Coach, Kevin Taylor, as an assistant to the Pups group.

 He has an American Swim Coaches Association Level 2 certification in stroke technique, and has worked as a coach of the Georgia Zone team on three separate occasions.
 Mike served as the Associate Head Coach of the Bishop Park Dolphins summer league team for two summers, and is currently the Head Coach of the Oconee Club Stingrays.
-In the fall of 2015, he assumed the role of Lead Developmental Coach for ABSC.
-He has been overseeing the progression of our developmental groups ever since.
-In his time at ABSC, Mike has coached numerous top-10 and top-3 finishers at the Georgia State meet, and several Northeast Divisional Champions.
+In the fall of 2015, he assumed the role of Lead Developmental Coach for ABSC, and has been overseeing the progression of our developmental groups ever since.
+In his time at ABSC, Mike has coached numerous top-10, and top-3, and state and Northeast Divisional champions.